 You see it everywhere and in most conversations.
 Right or wrong we look for validation and confirmation that what we’re doing is correct, accepted and okay.
 It happens to us all.
-Cialdini’s idea of social proof is that it confirms an innate need in us to be part of a tribe and to be like others.
+Cialdini’s idea of social proof confirms an innate need in us to be part of a tribe and to be like others.
 There is a lot of validity in wanting to do so, and in many cases, it can encourage greater collaboration and understanding.

 Social proof can also be a block to your customer conversations, particularly when a situation is uncertain or your customer is under pressure and not sure what to do.

 It’s in those moments that your customer needs safety, not solutions.

 Safety comes from doing what others have done before or what has worked in the past.

 Demonstrate to your customers that those like them, believed, felt and went through the very thing they are struggling with, both practically and emotionally to achieve a successful conclusion.
 In doing so, you give them safety and your customer will be more likely to take the same action.

 It’s why customer reviews can be so powerful.

 In fact, according to recent research from G2 and Heinz Marketing, they found that 92% of surveyed B2B buyers were more likely to purchase after reading a trusted review.

 We know this in sales.
 We share testimonials, mention names and industries of those who are like our customers to reduce risks and increase certainty.
 For this to be really effective it’s key to give an example to match or alleviate your customer’s expectations and concerns, based on their own specific needs and goals.